pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

 {{% notice info %}}
 IAM roles provide finer grained user management and security capabilities than access keys.
-Pachyderm recommends the use of IAM roles for production deployments.
+MLDM recommends the use of IAM roles for production deployments.
 {{%/notice%}}